poppu-mtg/StackIt/README.md

 Finally, I would like to thank the community for its incredible feedback and support.
 What started as a small pet project for myself quickly blew up and is now being posted here on GitHub.
 It feels both awesome and surreal!

+** Run the script (Beta version)

+From the command prompt:
+> python StackIt.py decklist.dec

+The decklist name does not really matter in the Beta version, as long as the extension does not exceed 3 characters (.dec, .mtg or other).
+The output file will be an image file named 'decklist.png'.

+** Sample input decklist format

+The decklist file should look like this:

+4 / Gifts Ungiven /
+4 / Pyretic Ritual /
+...

+The separation ' / ' is necessary in the current Beta version to match the coded parsing method.
+This can (should?) eventually be improved on.
+The user can request a specific card art by adding the 3 letter code of the corresponding set - e.g. KLD for Kaladesh.